State College Regional Airport: Services

 American currently flies from State College to Philadelphia with daily service aboard Embraer 145 aircraft operated by Piedmont Airlines.
 PSA Airlines occasionally operates flights onboard CRJ-900 aircraft during peak travel periods.
+On May 26, 2026, it was announced that American Airlines would begin service to Charlotte Douglas International Airport, with twice-daily flights commencing on October 5, 2026.

 American Eagle operated twice daily service to Chicago from April 2019 to November 2023.
 This service was operated by Envoy Air onboard Embraer 145 aircraft.